gaionescu/php-hackathon-2022/README.md

 -Two or more programmes cannot take place in the same gym room and at the same time

 -A user cannot participate to two programmes that take place at the same time

+-Begin programme date and time must be before the end date and time

+-A user cannot participate in a programme that has achieved the maximum number of participants

 ##### 3rd party libraries (if applicable)
 Please give a brief review of the 3rd party libraries you used and how/ why you've integrated them into your project.